jbeeko/TypeUp/README.md

 The supported types are limited to the FSharp types.
 There is no support for classes and other OO types.
 This probably limits the appeal of TypeUp to c# developers.

 ### Fixed Field Order - By Design
-Fields in TYUP must be provided in the order they are declared in the type begining parsed.
+Fields in FSON must be provided in the order they are declared in the type begining parsed.
 This definitly simplifies the parser.
 But it also gives a consistent expectation when entering data.
 If Address is defined as
 ```
 type Address =
     {Street: string;